- Side effects

 - Reduce the risk of PID

-- Reduces risk of fibroids and ovarian cysts
+- Reduce risk of fibroids and ovarian cysts

 Monophasic – each pill contains the same amount of progesterone and oestrogen.

 Phasic – the concentrations of hormones in each pill varies with the time of the cycle.

 - Both monophasic and phasic pills are in a 21 day supply, with a 7 day break from days to allow breakthrough bleeding.
 Patients are still protected from pregnancy during the 7 day period, provided all the other pills were taken correctly.

 Every Day pills – 28 days supply, with 7 days of placebo pills in days 22-28.
 The pills must be taken in the right order.